Musrat-Jahan/Software_Development_Intern/Week5.md

 * Users can register and login
 * Users manage only their own tasks
+* Register two different users
+* Log in as user 1, create tasks, see dashboard stats
+* Log out and log in as user 2, see a clean empty dashboard and separate tasks
+* Confirm user 2 cannot access user 1’s tasks by URL
+* Use filters/search/pagination on the list page
+* Update/delete/complete tasks
 * Dashboard shows task statistics
 * Tasks can be filtered, searched, and exported
 * System follows proper security practices

 ## Tech Stack